CosmodiumCS/MK16-SpiderCat/README.md

 5. select the "Linux, Unix or Mac style new lines" for the "New Line" section of your Obsidian notebook
 ![webhook5](https://github.com/CosmodiumCS/SpiderCat/blob/main/assets/webhook5.png)
 6. Now that you are signed in, copy and paste your webhook into the `spidercat.ps1` script
+	- be sure to remove the `?path=test/spotify.md` from the webhook
 ![webhook6](https://github.com/CosmodiumCS/SpiderCat/blob/main/assets/webhook6.png)

 ## Credits: